xwzappest/guide/ticktick/ticktick_web_app/how_to_print_a__task.md

 # 5. How to print a task?
-Select a task, and you can choose “Print” from the option menu.
-Then you set the page and have a print preview of the list.
+Click the upward arrow on bottom right corner in task detail page and select "Print" to print your selected tasks.
+Before printing, you can have a print preview where you can change paper size, margins and ect.